 In summer, the Municipality have to carefully manage the supply, due to decreased runoff and the low level of the water table as well as carefully manage the demand due to very hot conditions, increased users in the holidays, and reckless usage by inhabitants.
 With the ever-rising municipal consumption, the available resources are no longer sufficient and shortages may occur during the summer season, as the provision of boreholes also decreases and the Storage Infrastructure was insufficient to store water over longer periods.
 The Municipality thus embarked on a phased process to increase the storage capacity in Prince Albert by raising the reservoir sides of the existing reservoir.
-This first phase project commenced in early 2018 and the first phase is to be completed in October 2018.
+This project commenced in early 2018 and was completed in November 2018.

-The Municipality wish to thank the Kweekvallei Water Board for their support in providing emergency water relief to the Municipality during the height of the drought in January and February 2018.
+The Municipality wish to thank the Kweekvallei Water Board for their support in providing emergency water relief to the Municipality during the height of the drought in December 2018 and January 2019.
 Despite increasing pressure Prince Albert Municipality was able to manage and provide an adequate supply of water to the areas within its jurisdiction, mostly due to curbing the allowed water use to 90 liters per person per day.
+Prince Albert municipality is also a member of the Western Cape Drought Relief Action Plan (DRAP) which was launched on 11 April 2019 in Prince Albert by MEC Anton Bredell.
+This body convenes quarterly to give feedback on progress regarding the projects that was implemented in the different municipalities.